Generic Name: Nelfinavir Tablets (nel FIN a vir)

 - It is important that you do not miss or skip a dose of Viracept (nelfinavir tablets) during treatment.

-- If you cannot swallow Viracept (nelfinavir tablets) whole, you may melt it in water.
-Once your dose is melted, mix well and drink right away.
+- If you cannot swallow Viracept (nelfinavir tablets) whole, you may dissolve it in water.
+Once your dose is dissolved, mix well and drink right away.
 Rinse the glass with more water and drink.

 What do I do if I miss a dose?

 - Take a missed dose as soon as you think about it.